 Who Can File a Wrongful Death Claim?

 A wrongful death claim is a civil lawsuit in the state of Colorado.
 Unlike criminal lawsuits, which seek to punish the criminal party, a civil lawsuit seeks to award damages to the individuals or family members who have suffered because of another person’s negligence.
-Unlike other types of civil lawsuits, however, a wrongful death lawsuit is only brought by the surviving family members of the deceased.
+Unlike other types of civil lawsuits, a wrongful death lawsuit can only be brought by the surviving family members of the deceased.

 The state of Colorado has strict guidelines for who can file a wrongful death claim and the time limits they have to file that claim.

-- Second Year after Death – In the second year following the death of a loved one, the surviving spouse or any surviving children are able to file a wrongful death claim.
-If there is no spouse or children, then the deceased’s parents are able to file a lawsuit in
+- Second Year After Death – In the second year following the death of a loved one, the surviving spouse or any surviving children are able to file a wrongful death claim.
+If there is no spouse or children, then the deceased’s parents are able to file a lawsuit in the second year.

 - Medical expenses